ccaroon/mikros/README.md

 # Tiny Projects

-My playground for Arduino project.
+My playground for Arduino projects.
 In particular using the TinyDuino and shields by tiny-circuits.com.